xpack-dev-tools/gcc-xpack/README.md

 ## User info

-This section is intended as a shortcut for those who plan to use the GNU Compiler Collection binaries.
+This section is intended as a shortcut for those who plan to use the GCC binaries.
 For full details please read the [xPack GNU Compiler Collection](https://xpack.github.io/gcc/) pages.

 ### Easy install